TexKiller/docson/README.md

 ## Features
 * [JSON schema](http://json-schema.org/) v4 keywords.
-* Runs entirely in the browser.
+* Runs on Node.js and in the browser.
-* Render schema descriptions with markdown
+* Render schema descriptions with markdown.

 ## Installation